-You see a pair of chinos at your favorite clothing store, originally at P2,000 and now heavily marked-down by almost half the price.
+You see a pair of chinos at your favorite clothing store, originally at P2,000 and now heavily marked down at almost half the price.
 Sounds like a good deal.

-Such is the power of discounted items—after all, who doesn’t want to buy more for less?
+Such is the power of discounts—after all, who doesn’t want to buy more for less?
 It’s a win-win for both the store owners (more sales) and the customers (more savings).
 Surely, these “prized catches” must come with some form of, well, a catch?

 Truth No. 1: The discounted price has been determined from the very start.

 When you see a sign that says 30% off, your initial thinking is that the store is throwing away 30% of something they could’ve earned—and to a certain extent, you might think they love you.
 However, this isn’t really the case, as the company already have determined the prices of the items, discounted prices included.

 (See Related Topic: The Factors Influencing a Consumer’s Buying Behavior)